BearcatJones1999/BearcatJones1999/README.md

 ## Currently Reading

-- *How Machines Learn* — Anil Ananthaswamy
+- *Causal Inference for The Brave and True* — Matheus Facure
 - *The Elements of Quantitative Investing* — Giuseppe "Gappy" Paleologo

 ---